 - o Provision is the act of making an asset available for sale.
 In this document we will mainly use it as the act of making a network service available to the inhabitants of a zone. - o Underserved area.
-Area in which the market permanently fails to provide the information and communications services demanded by the population. - "Free Networks" (also called "Network Commons") [FNF].
-A 0 definition of Free Network is proposed by the Free Network Foundation (see https://thefnf.org) as the one that "equitably grants the following freedoms to all: - Freedom 0 The freedom to communicate for any purpose, without discrimination, interference, or interception. - Freedom 1 The freedom to grow, improve, communicate across, and connect to the whole network. - \ Freedom 2- The freedom to study, use, remix, and share any network communication mechanisms, in their most reusable forms." - The principles of Free, Open and Neutral Networks have also been 0 summarized (see https://guifi.net/en/FONNC) this way: - "You have the freedom to use the network for any purpose as long as you do not harm the operation of the network itself, the rights of other users, or the principles of neutrality that allow contents and services to flow without deliberate interference. - \ You have the right to understand the network, to know its components, and to spread knowledge of its mechanisms and principles. - \ You have the right to offer services and content to the network on your own terms. - You have the right to join the network, and the responsibility to extend this set of rights to anyone according to these same terms." - 3.
-Scenarios where Alternative Networks are deployed distributed: only 31 percent of the population in "global south" countries had access in 2014, against 80 percent in "global north" countries [WorldBank2016].
-This is one of the reasons behind the inclusion of the objective of providing "significantly increase access to ICT and strive to provide universal and affordable access to internet in LDCs by 2020," as one of the targets in the Sustainable Development Goals (SDGs) [SDG], considered as a part of "Goal 9.
+Area in which the telecommunication market permanently fails to provide the information and communications services demanded by the population. - "Free Networks" [FNF].
+A definition of Free Network is proposed 0 by the Free Network Foundation (see https://thefnf.org) as the one that "equitably grants the following freedoms to all: - \ Freedom 0 - The freedom to communicate for any purpose, without discrimination, interference, or interception. - \ Freedom 1 - The freedom to grow, improve, communicate across, and connect to the whole network. - \ Freedom 2- The freedom to study, use, remix, and share any network communication mechanisms, in their most reusable forms." - o The principles of Free, Open and Neutral Networks have also been summarized [Baig] this way: - You have the freedom to use the network for any purpose as long as you do not harm the operation of the network itself, the rights of other users, or the principles of neutrality that allow contents and services to flow without deliberate interference. - \ You have the right to understand the network, to know its components, and to spread knowledge of its mechanisms and principles. - You have the right to offer services and content to the network on your own terms. - You have the right to join the network, and the responsibility to extend this set of rights to anyone according to these same terms. - 3.
+Scenarios where Alternative Networks are deployed countries had access in 2014, against 80 percent in "global north" countries [WorldBank2016].
+This is one of the reasons behind the inclusion of the objective of providing "significantly increase access to ICT and strive to provide universal and affordable access to Internet in LDCs (Less Developed Countries) by 2020," as one of the targets in the Sustainable Development Goals (SDGs) [SDG], considered as a part of "Goal 9.
 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation."

 Different studies have reported that as much as 60% of the people on the planet do not have Internet connectivity [Sprague], [InternetStats].
-In addition, those unconnected are unevenly
+In addition, those unconnected are unevenly distributed: only 31 percent of the population in "global south"